Is car finance worth it? Use these 7 decision-making factors to find out

 Exceed the mileage on your lease deal or fail to get your car serviced, and you could be stung by extra charges at the end of your agreement.

 Weighing up the risks and restrictions of each car finance deal versus owning your car outright is important when it comes to how you’re going to purchase the vehicle, as it could be costly not to.

 7. Is it worth getting a car on finance?

 Simply answered – it’s entirely up to your personal circumstances and preference.
 There are many different types of car finance available, and whereas one might be right for you, another may not be appropriate.

 If you want a car but don’t have the savings to do buy it, car finance can be a good solution.

-However, you should take a few things into consideration before looking at your options – your credit rating, the affordability of the agreement, how much you’ll be using the car; all of these factors are important when making your decision.
+However, you should consider a few things before looking at your options – your credit rating, the affordability of the agreement, how much you’ll be using the car; all of these factors are important when making your decision.